Added an 'All Categories' section to the sidebar as well as enabled spell checking on ckeditor, a WYSIWYF (What you see is what you get) editor.

 After scanning through a few Github repos, I came across SCAYT.
 It's a plugin for django-ckeditor.
 The installation directions instruct you to clone a repo into the plugins folder, but when I checked that folder, I noticed SCAYT was already there!

-Turns out that SCAYT is an plugin that's included by default when you pip install django-ckeditor.
-I tried finding Youtube videos or guides on how to get it working, but nothing was working for me!
+Turns out that SCAYT is a plugin that's included by default when you pip install django-ckeditor.
+I tried finding Youtube videos or guides on how to get it working, but nothing worked for me!

 After adding this code to my django settings file, I got all this new functionality.